tmobile/magentaA11y/how-to/keyboard-focus.md

 ### Browsers

 - Any major browser (Chrome, Safari, Firefox) is acceptable for keyboard testing.
-- Note: In Safari, you'll have to activate tab in Preferences » Advanced » Press Tab
+- <strong>Note:</strong> In Safari, you'll have to activate tab in `Safari > Settings > Press Tab to highlight each item on a webpage`

 ## <step-number>2</step-number> How to test
 {: .divider }